benoitseron/BosonSampling.jl/README.md

 ## Authors

 This package is written by Benoit Seron and Antoine Restivo.
-The original research presented in the package is done in collaboration with Dr. Leonardo Novo, Prof. Nicolas Cerf.
+The original research presented in the package is done in collaboration with Dr. Leonardo , Prof. Nicolas Cerf.